"Most therapies help you cope with issues, PBSP helps to resolve issues, creating deep change and healing.”

 Sandy Cotter, Sally Potter & Juliet Grayson

-If you’d like to talk through any questions or try a PBSP structure, contact Emma and/or visit the Pesso Boyden UK website.
+If you have questions about the method or would like to try PBSP, contact Emma and/or visit the Pesso Boyden UK website.

 Jacqui had a series of PBSP one-to-one online sessions